 Our manner of speaking informs everyone around us, whether we like it or not.
 Why not make it a conscious choice?
 Speech is regulated by muscles which can be trained, even if you don't "have an ear" for dialects.

-I offer a number of services as a speech and dialect coach:
+I offer a number of services as a private speech and dialect coach:

 Semester-Length Class in American Theater Speech: To the right is a sample syllabus for a semester long course which might be found in a BFA or MFA program for speech.
 The course begins with intense training in the Standard American (SA) Dialect.
 From there it continues into training Received Pronunciation (RP) and further classes would be devoted to diagnosing other accents/dialects of English, including how to teach oneself a new dialect or accent.
 SA and RP are chosen for the fact that they include sounds not normally found in colloquial speech, but are necessary for further dialect work.